-If your organization deals with prevention, care and control of tuberculosis (TB), you might consider partnership as a valuable approach to address the challenges you face every day in your country.
+If your organization deals with prevention and care of tuberculosis (TB), you might consider partnership as a valuable approach to address the challenges you face every day in your country.

-A National Stop TB Partnership is a voluntary alliance between organizations drawn from the public, civil society and private/business sectors who commit to work collaboratively towards TB prevention, care and control, in which all partners contribute from their core competencies, share risks and responsibilities and benefit by achieving their own, each others and the overall goal.
+A national platform is a voluntary alliance between organizations drawn from the public, civil society and private/business sectors who commit to work collaboratively towards TB prevention, care and control, in which all partners contribute from their core competencies, share risks and responsibilities and benefit by achieving their own, each others and the overall goal.

-A National Stop TB Partnership aims at strengthening TB prevention, care and control of in a given country in close collaboration with the National TB Control Programme (NTP) towards the targets of The Global Plan to Stop TB.
+A national platform aims at strengthening TB prevention, care and control of in a given country in close collaboration with the National TB Control Programme (NTP) towards the targets of The Global Plan to Stop TB.
 It can contribute to the implementation of the national plan to control TB, by harnessing the contribution of all relevant stakeholders.
 For this reason, its main focus is decided by the partners on a case by case basis and it can vary depending on the country context.
 Current examples range from advocacy and resource mobilization to coordination of service delivery.

-Here you can find general information on the concept of National Stop TB Partnerships that could be used to present the idea and generate buy-in from a core group of partners.
+Here you can find general information on the concept of national platforms that could be used to present the idea and generate buy-in from a core group of partners.